Paul Briggs (animator): Career

-Briggs started his career by an internship at the Walt Disney Animation Studios in 1997 and worked in the animated film Hercules as a visual effects artist.
+Briggs started his career by an internship at the Walt Disney Animation Studios in 1997 and worked on the animated film Hercules as a visual effects artist.

-In 2009, Briggs worked as a story artist in the animated film The Princess and the Frog, which released on December 11, 2009.
+In 2009, Briggs worked as a story artist on the animated film The Princess and the Frog, which released on December 11, 2009.
 He also provided the inaudible voice of Two Fingers, a character who was part of a bumbling trio of Cajun frog hunters.

 In 2013, he worked on the animated film Frozen as a head of story, which released on November 27, 2013.
 He also voiced the character Marshmallow.

-In 2014, Briggs again worked as the storyboard supervisor in the animated film Big Hero 6, which released on November 7, 2014.
+In 2014, Briggs again worked as the storyboard supervisor on the animated film Big Hero 6, which released on November 7, 2014.
 He also voiced the minor character Yama.

 In 2018 it was revealed that Briggs would be directing with Dean Wellins a new original film for Walt Disney Animation Studios with Dragon Empire as a tentative title, and would be released at any time from 2020.
-On August 24, 2019 at D23 Expo this information was confirmed, now titled Raya and the Last Dragon, to be released on November 25, 2020.
-The date was later changed to March 12, 2021 due to the COVID-19 pandemic.
+On August 24, 2019, at D23 Expo this information was confirmed, now titled Raya and the Last Dragon, to be released on November 25, 2020.
+The date was later changed to March 12, 2021, due to the COVID-19 pandemic.
+In August 2020, Disney announced that Don Hall and Carlos López Estrada replaced Briggs and Wellins as directors on the film, with Briggs and Wellins demoted to co-directors.